Why has the NBOME decided to partner with Pearson?

 This transition continues the NBOME’s mission of protecting the health of the public through valid, reliable, and fair assessments.

 The NBOME has established a new contract with Pearson VUE to deliver the COMLEX-USA computer-based examinations beginning with the Level 3 examination in 2023.

-The NBOME will also partner with Pearson VUE to administer its COMVEX and CORRE examinations, as well as the exams for a number of NBOME client organizations.
+The NBOME will also partner with Pearson VUE to administer its COMVEX examinations, as well as the exams for a number of NBOME client organizations.

 We have had a long and productive relationship with Prometric and will continue to work with them through the spring of 2023 to make the transition as seamless as possible for candidates.

 Why doesn’t NBOME make this transition sooner?
 And why does Level 3 come first in the process?